The Upside of Unrequited

-The Upside of Unrequited is a young adult novel by Becky Albertalli.
-It is her second novel.
+The Upside of Unrequited is a 2017 young-adult novel by American author Becky Albertalli.
+It is her second novel and the second novel in the "Simonverse," the shared universe in which Albertalli's books take place.

 It revolves around the insecure Molly Peskin-Suso, who has had 26 unrequited crushes.
 Albertalli was loosely inspired by the novel Emma by Jane Austen and the film Clueless.

+The novel has been challenged due to its frank discussions and depictions of sexuality and LGBTQ+ content.